artiomtz/feed-me/README.md

 ### Overview

-A modern fun and responsive web app that is based on React-Django-Redis. it can offer you culinary ideas based on what ingredients are available in your fridge.
-While featuring over 12,000 recipes with over 1,000 ingredients, and suggesting base ingredients, the app will showcase images, complete lists of ingredients, and detailed cooking instructions.
+A modern and responsive web app, built on React-Django-Redis, that enhances your culinary experience.
+Discover exciting recipes based on the ingredients in your fridge, with a unique matching threshold feature.
+With over 12,000 recipes, 1,000 ingredients, and helpful suggestions for base ingredients, the app provides images, comprehensive ingredient lists, and detailed cooking instructions.

 ## Front-end